Introducing Cite:Your AI content agent.

 6. Brand Consistency Across Sources

-AI cross-references brand information across your website, Wikipedia, review platforms, social media, and community forums.
+AI cross-references brand information across your website, retail listings, review platforms, social media, and community forums.
 Inconsistencies create doubt.
 If your website says one thing, your Amazon listing says another, and your Google Business Profile says a third, AI becomes less confident about recommending you.

-Consistent brand information across every platform isn't just good marketing hygiene.
-It's a direct input to whether AI trusts your product enough to recommend it.
+Consistent brand information across every platform is not just good marketing hygiene.
+It is a direct input to whether AI trusts your product enough to recommend it.

-What Your Competitors Are Doing (That You're Probably Not)
+What Your Competitors Are Doing (That You Are Probably Not)

 The brands that show up in AI product recommendations share a few common traits.

 They publish honest comparison content.
 This sounds counterintuitive, but brands that compare themselves honestly against competitors get cited more.
 A page titled "Our Standing Desk vs. Uplift vs. Fully: Honest Comparison" that includes real trade-offs signals trustworthiness to AI.
-One-sided marketing pages don't.
+One-sided marketing pages do not.

 They invest in off-site presence.
-AI doesn't just read your website.
-It reads Reddit (r/StandingDesks, r/BuyItForLife), YouTube reviews, Wirecutter roundups, and niche publication reviews.
+AI does not just read your website.
+It reads Reddit, YouTube reviews, Wirecutter roundups, and niche publication reviews.
+YouTube's citation share grew from 18.9% to 39.2% of social citations between August and December 2025 (Tinuiti).
 Brands with a rich off-site footprint get recommended more because AI has multiple independent signals to draw from.

 They structure product data for machines, not just humans.
-Complete schema markup, server-side rendered content, and clean HTML aren't nice-to-haves.
-They're the difference between AI confidently recommending your product and AI leaving you out because it can't parse your page.
+Complete schema markup, server-side rendered content, and clean HTML are not nice-to-haves.
+They are the difference between AI confidently recommending your product and AI leaving you out because it cannot parse your page.

 How to Get Your Products Into AI Answers